Kraken mailbag: Can Jaden Schwartz be a top scorer? Will the players’ astrological makeup lead to success?

 Everyone is ready to get Kraken on the season, it appears.

-Coming from Boston, preparing for the first NHL hockey season in Seattle in over 100 years has been different.
+Coming from Boston, preparing for a season in which Seattle will pursue the Stanley Cup for the first time in nearly 100 years has been different.
 A lot of you want to know answers from the most basic hockey info to broad franchise information.
 It makes this year’s Kraken fan base unique.

 There are many questions that can’t be answered yet.
 What is the mascot going to look like?
 What will the goal song be?
 All the fun stuff like that.
 Hopefully, as training camp opens, those are the important things we learn in haste.